A

 said.
 "This place" is a humble description of Stone Oak

-Farms, the Hutcheson family's log cabin getaway only 18 miles from their
+Farms, once the family's log cabin getaway.

 Located literally off the beaten path - down a long, winding country